Julia Child’s Eggplant Pizzas (Video)

 (Scroll down for complete recipe with nutritional information.)

 - For this recipe you’ll need a globe eggplant, about 9 inches long.
-(The one I had weighed about 1/2 pound.)
+(Mine weighed about 1/2 pound.)

-- Cut the eggplant in slices about 3/4 inch thick, trying hard to make them all the same thickness.
+- Cut the eggplant in slices about 3/4 inch thick, trying to make them all the same thickness.

-- Then lay the eggplant slices on a double layer of paper towels and salt generously to draw out the water.
-(Julia says this is “to remove excess moisture and puckery quality.”)
+- Lay eggplant slices on a double layer of paper towels and salt generously.

-- While the eggplant sits, make the sauce.
-Start by cooking a generous amount of garlic in olive oil.
+- While the eggplant sits, start cooking a generous amount of garlic in olive oil.

 - Then add a can of good quality petite dice tomatoes (or 2 cups diced fresh tomatoes), dried Italian Herb Seasoning (affiliate link) and dried Greek Oregano (affiliate link).

-- Let the sauce simmer, adding a tablespoon or two of water whenever it seems dry.
+- Let sauce simmer, adding a tablespoon or two of water whenever it seems dry.

 - After 30 minutes, you can see the liquid that’s released from the eggplant.

-- Blot eggplant dry with paper towels (This also wipes off the excess salt.
+- Blot eggplant dry with paper towels and wipe off excess salt.
 Be sure to do that or the pizzas will be way too salty.)

 - Brush the eggplant with oil, sprinkle with dried herbs, and roast at 375F/190C for about 25 minutes.

-- While the eggplant roasts, thinly slice fresh basil (if using) and measure out the mozzarella.
-(I mixed together mozzarella and Parmesan cheeses.)
+- While the eggplant roasts, thinly slice fresh basil (if using) and measure out the Mozzarella and Parmesan.

 - My eggplant was done after it roasted for 25 minutes.